 The embankment is primarily grassland and a mix of young native trees that have been planted over the last 3-5 years.
-The adjoining land in the vicinity of Rifle Butt Rd. is heavily to moderately vegetated, which screps a graphic to the grap graphic screps wildlife babitat provides a bushland and serene amenity to the area as well as significant wildlife habitat.
+The adjoining land in the vicinity of Rifle Butt Rd. is heavily to moderately vegetated, which provides a bushland and serene amenity to the area as well as significant wildlife habitat.